 COVID-19 Update for VSPC/Criminal Background Check: A VSPC/Criminal Background Check may not be available in your area due to COVID-19.
 This requirement will be postponed if you are unable to obtain one at this time.

-To enhance accountability to the Public, all applicants are required to submit a Vulnerable Sector Police Check/Criminal Background Check prior to sitting the examination.
+To enhance accountability to the Public, all applicants are required to submit a Vulnerable Sector Police Check/Criminal Background Check after a successful examination.

 Process to complete the Vulnerable Sector Police Check/Criminal Background Check

-Registrants are required to submit an updated VSPC/Criminal Background Check every 5 years, according to the date of search of the current VSPC on file.
+Registrants are required to submit an updated VSPC/Criminal Background Check every 5 years, according to the date of search of the current VSPC/PC on file.
 Failure to submit an updated VSPC/Criminal Background Check could result in registration penalty and fines.
-Please refer to the CVRP Annual Registration Renewal Policy; click here.

 For Canadian VSPCs

-You will have to attend or email the local Municipal Police Station or the local police in the jurisdiction where you live and follow the regional procedure.
-You will be required to complete the information forms, an information release waiver and submit the fee (usually $25.00 – $70.00 plus tax).
+Contact your local Municipal Police Station or the local police in the jurisdiction where you live and follow the regional procedure.
+You will be required to complete the information forms, an information release waiver and submit the relevant fees.
 Photo ID and finger printing may also be required.
-The College has developed an information sheet that may assist with questions, when you approach the police facility in your area of residence.
-To view and/download this sheet, please click here.

-Smaller communities or those communities that do not have a municipal police force will need to contact the local Provincial Police Service or RCMP in their region of residence for direction.
+For smaller communities or those communities that do not have a municipal police force you will need to contact the local Provincial Police Service or RCMP in your region of residence for direction.
 Most Police Forces have website links that will provide the procedure online, local process and the necessary forms to complete this check.
-Find the appropriate website for your place of residence and follow their guidance.
+Check the appropriate website for your place of residence and follow their guidance.

-For Registrants and new applicants who live in the Municipality of Metro Toronto, you must contact CVRP at email@example.com to request the specific VSPC application form as arranged specifically with the Toronto Police Service.
-The form will be returned by email in PDF format and must be printed on legal size paper.
-The completed form must be mailed to Toronto Police Service Headquarters, 40 College Street, Toronto ON M5G 2J3, or there is a “drop box” for Vulnerable Sector Screening requests with a Certified Cheque or Money Order attached to it.
+For Registrants and new applicants who live in the Municipality of Metro Toronto, you must contact CVRP at firstname.lastname@example.org to request the specific VSPC waiver as arranged specifically with the Toronto Police Service.
+The waiver will be returned by email in PDF format and must be printed on legal size paper.
+The completed waiver must be mailed to Toronto Police Service Headquarters, 40 College Street, Toronto ON M5G 2J3.

 For those persons residing in rural Ontario and who receive policing services from the OPP, contact CVRP to request a letter to document the need for the Vulnerable Sector Check.
 Please note that to produce the letter, you must forward your full name, address, date of birth and the name and address of the OPP detachment.